cice-classroom/1-git/README.md

     }
     ```

-0. Add the changes to the staging area and push them to the repository.
+0. Add the changes to the staging area and commit it.
-0. Undo the last commit, losing the changes made in the working copy.
+0. Undo the last commit using reset, losing the changes made in the working copy.
-0. Redo the last commit.
+0. Redo the last commit manually by setting the contents of  the file  again.
 0. Make a merge from main.
 0. Go to main branch.
 0. Create a new branch called `nullish`.